Informfully/Documentation/README.md

 Welcome to the [Informfully Platform](https://informfully.ch/)!

-This is the official Informfully Documentation for all [code repositories](https://github.com/orgs/Informfully/repositories).
+This is the combined, official Informfully Documentation for all [code repositories](https://github.com/orgs/Informfully/repositories).

-To view the documentation, please visit [Informfully at Read The Docs](https://informfully-documentation.readthedocs.io/en/latest/index.html).
+To view the documentation, please visit [Informfully at Read The Docs](https://informfully.readthedocs.io/).

 ## Citation
 If you use any Informfully code/repository in a scientific publication, we ask you to cite the following papers: